MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 From the **Environments** page, you'll see the currently assigned group in the **Security Group** column. **Not set** indicates that no group has been assigned. **Not available** indicates that the group that was assigned is no longer available in the Azure AD.

+> [!NOTE]
+> The restrictions imposed by a security group don't apply to administrators.
+Local and delegated admins can freely sign in to all environments, regardless of the assigned group.
 ### Assign, change, or remove a group

 Before you can assign an Azure AD group to an environment, the group must be created in your Azure AD tenant.
 For more information, see [Create a basic group and add members using Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) in the Azure documentation.